wp-plugins/basic-google-maps-placemarks/readme.txt

 == Upgrade Notice ==

+= 1.9.2 =
+BGMP 1.9.2 fixes a bug where a [bgmp-map] shortcode category error would incorrectly be displayed in the Admin Panel.

 = 1.9.1 =
 BGMP 1.9.1 fixes a bug where [bgmp-map] shortcode categories passed as an array would issue a PHP warning.